Product glossary

 • where the sender entered a wrong account number or BSB

-• where an error by the sending or receiving financial firm has resulted in the payment being sent to the wrong account.
+• where an error by the sending or receiving financial firm has resulted in the payment being sent to the wrong bank account.

 Repayment history information